I first heard of Australian author illustrator Chris McKimmie on Children’s Books with Kate De Goldi.

 Kim Hill suggests an adult might find his books somewhat enigmatic and cryptic.
 De Goldi responds that these are books which need to be read slowly.
 There’s a ‘vertical profundity’ — you have to sit with a child, look hard and read (though without effort).
 Reading McKimmie’s books is an absorptive process.
 Collage and controlled chaos.

-Her weakness (of not noticing) is revealed on the first double page spread, when an adult (off page) yells BEE THE TOAST IS BURNING.
+Her shortcoming (of not noticing) is revealed on the first double page spread, when an adult (off page) yells BEE THE TOAST IS BURNING.

 Bee is going on a fun holiday but she’s anxious about how the pets will get on without her to look after them.
 So she has to go through these rituals before she can look forward to her time away.